PrismarineJS/mineflayer/docs/api.md

 while the saturation is over zero.
 Players logging in automatically get a saturation of 5.0.
 Eating food increases the saturation as well as the food bar.

+#### bot.oxygenLevel

+Number in the range [0, 20] respresenting the number of water-icons known as oxygen level.

 #### bot.physics